lionhat-collective/special-palm-tree/README.md

 ```
 Where `document_identifier` matches an element inside the `<body>` element. **DO NOT put it on the `body` element**

-As you can see below, this is an example of a configuration:
+Below, is an example of a configuration:

 ```javascript